omerome83/CableTVChannels/README.md

 # ComcastChannels

-A page that displays a .json list of subscribed channels from Comcast.
-You can sort between the HD channels or all the channels.
+A page that displays a of subscribed channels from Comcast via my HDHomeRun Prime device.
+It then provides a .json file which you can then filter between HD channels or all channels.

 ## Screenshot
 ![](./screenshot.png)